 In order to reduce the mosquito population, you must take measures at every stage of the life cycle.
 There are four stages in a mosquito’s life: egg, larva, pupa and adult.
 When you disrupt the life cycle, you can reduce the mosquito population in your area.

 If you have a rain barrel or water feature, be sure to toss in a mosquito dunk once a month.
 It’s a natural mosquito larvicide that’s harmless to birds, fish, wildlife and pets.
-Break the dunks into smaller chunks and use them in small features like bird baths.
+Break the dunks into smaller chunks and use them in small water features like bird baths.

 If you have a swimming pool, properly maintain it to prevent mosquitoes and report unmaintained pools to your municipality.